Making your content accessible

-If you are writing content, check out the useful Hemingway Editor tool (opens in a new window).
+If you are writing content, check out the useful online Hemingway Editor tool.
 This free tool helps you to assess and edit your content and improve its readability.

-Also see the ‘Front loading technique’ section on the LJMU online content style guide webpage.
+Also see the ‘Front loading technique’ section on the Web content style guide webpage.